DeanLemans/deanlemans.github.io/content/00-raw/00_00-archive/Practically Paperless with Obsidian, Episode 1 The Basics Notes and Documents.md

 Note-linking is a key reason why I love Obsidian and I'll have a lot more to say on it in Episodes 17 and 19.
 For now, note links are simply links to other notes in your vault.
 In the example above, the "\[\[202109220957 Natural Questions\]\] on the "source" line is an example of a note link.
 Clicking on the link takes you to that note.

 Just like in Evernote, notes can have tags.
 Obsidian uses the hashtag format for tags.
-In the example above, you can see two tags: #discovery and #favorite.
+In the example above, you can see two tags: `#discovery` and `#favorite`.
 One difference between tags in Obsidian and Evernote is you can refer to tags anywhere in a note in Obsidian.
 And because Obsidian's search capabilities are very granular, that means that sections or even lines of a note can appear in search results, making tags quite powerful.
 I'll have more to say about tagging in Episodes 7-10.

 Notes, then, are containers for information you want to capture.
 They are the basic unit of storage in Obsidian.
 You can create notes quickly with a hot key and start typing.
 Obsidian saves as you type so you don't have to worry about remembering to click a Save button.